Krusophyx/PrivacyActAssessment/README.md

 - [ ] Client has the ability to update personal information.

 Website: https://www.superette.co.nz/
-Main purpose: Surprette is a website that is primarily focused on the trading of clothing.
+Main purpose: Superette is a website that is primarily focused on the trading of clothing.
 Superette actively aims to create a culturally relevant experience through curation purchasing.
 Their products are influenced by the flow of the zeitgeist and trends of the ever changing fashion industry.
 Type of data being collected: Client name, contact details, billing and purchase information.

 Privacy Policy